gelaico/gelai-Encrypt/README.md

  Once installed, move gelai-encrypt to any directory you want secured and run it

  Running gelai-encrypt.py will create a file "pass.bin" in that directory.
 Decrypt.py must be in the same directory as pass.bin to operate.
 It will consume pass.bin
     NOTE: Files (Both decrypted and encrypted) must individually be storeable in memory, as of 2/17/2023 it will crash if you run out of RAM.
 Please be careful

     NOTE: Please, I recommend having an extra copy of the folder you want to encrypt saved prior to running it, just to ensure data won't get lost

           Run through an encryption and decryption cycle on the copy once just to make sure nothing goes wrong

+		NOTE: I've tested it strictly on windows 11, be careful.
+I'm pretty sure it'll mess up on other systems because of weird difference in open(File, 'rb').read() between windows